Greece's Jumbo annual sales up 6.8 pct, seen rising further next year

-ATHENS, July 11 Greek retailer Jumbo posted on Tuesday a 6.8 percent rise in sales for its fiscal year to the end of June, thanks to strong growth in Romania and Bulgaria.
+ATHENS, July 11 (Reuters) - Greek retailer Jumbo posted on Tuesday a 6.8 percent rise in sales for its fiscal year to the end of June, thanks to strong growth in Romania and Bulgaria.

 It said it expected sales to rise by 6 percent to 9 percent in the next twelve months.